SamChou19815/primitivize/README.md

 ```

 You can see that variables are renamed by numbers so you can easily process them to some lower-level
 stuff.
+Some constants value computation are determined at compile time to optimize the programs.
 Functions, except those defined in the runtime library, are all aggressively inlined.
 It also
 has some primitive support for recursion.

 The function header `recursive(3, 0)` means that the compiler will expand the recursive call with